deepakdvsshah/flight-inspiration-search/apps/documentation/app-technical.md

 ## Postconditions

-After intigration of search feature we can do flight searching.
+After Integration of search feature we can do flight searching.

 ## Dependency